 Industry 4.0 is not a tool in your belt.
 It is the belt.
-A conversation with the Axiom Group on ‘Making it in Ontario’

 Welcome to Episode 2 of ‘Making it in Ontario’, the official podcast of the Trillium Network for Advanced Manufacturing.

 In this episode Nick and Shannon sit down with Max Preston from the Axiom Group and Robert Graup from Intex Tooling (a subsidiary of the Axiom Group) and discuss everything from lunchpails to Formula 1 to Industry 4.0.
 In a Trillium Network first, the podcast is accompanied by a profile of the Axiom Group, which we encourage everyone to read, maybe while you listen to the podcast.
-Our profile of Axiom and more than 100 other innovative Ontario manufacturers can be found here.
+Our profile of Axiom and more than 100 other innovative Ontario manufacturers can be found on our website.